 - After we submit your certification to Veterans Affairs (VA), it may take the Department of Veterans Affairs 6-8 weeks to process your paperwork.

 What if I drop or withdraw from a class?

 If you drop or withdraw from a class, you need to notify AUC Certifying Official.

-How does the VA pay benefits for parts of term?
+How does the VA pay benefits for parts of the term?